bytecodealliance/wit-bindgen/crates/moonbit/docs/async-design.md

 - explicitly captured resources require `on_unstarted_drop` before lazy production; lazy streams of managed values also require per-element cleanup after production starts;
+- MoonBit cannot enforce linear ownership, so synchronous drop during an aliased in-flight read is best effort; the active read retains responsibility for eventual cleanup;
 - generated glue and user implementations still share a MoonBit package, so `#internal` is documentation control rather than an access boundary.